eranif/codelite/docs/docs/downloads/oldDownloads/Repositories14.md

 yaourt -S codelite
 ```

+### Previous CodeLite releases
+---

+See [this page](../oldDownloads/Repositories13.md) for links to Linux packages from previous CodeLite and wxCrafter releases.

-!wxCrafter binary packages
+### wxCrafter binary packages
 ----

 As the above CodeLite 14.0 packages already contain wxCrafter, its gui-designer plugin, there is no need for a separate download.
-However if you wish to use wxCrafter with CodeLite 12.0 or older, please see [this page](../Repositories12).
+However if you wish to use wxCrafter with CodeLite 12.0 or older, please see [this page](../oldDownloads/Repositories12.md).

 [1]: https://downloads.codelite.org
 [4]: https://aur.archlinux.org/packages/codelite/